djeada/Personal-Website/scripts/README.md

 - `format.sh`: A shell script to format and lint code, maintaining code quality and consistency throughout the project.

-- `generate_article_list.py`: Compiles a list of all articles or blog posts, usually for rendering on a specific section of the website or for an index page.
+- `generate_article_list.py`: Compiles a list of all articles or blog posts rendered on a specific section of the website (blog).

 - `generate_from_markdown.py`: Converts Markdown files, primarily used for the blog section, into HTML format for web presentation.